micmejia/bible-dump/AMPC/Exodus/Exod 1.md

-He said to his people, Behold, the Israelites are too many and too mighty for us [and they [^a]outnumber us both in people and in strength].
+He said to his people, Behold, the Israelites are too many and too mighty for us [and they outnumber us both in people and in strength].